causztic/nextjs-blog/posts/using-loops-in-rspec-tests.md

 end
 ```

-Which would look like this on evaluation:
+Which would look like this upon evaluation:

 ```ruby
 context "with a certain apple" do